Naveen8221/Naveen8221/README.md

 # Hi 👋 I'm Naveen Welcome to my Github Page
-- I completed my B.Tech. in Mechanical in the year 2022 from RPS Degree College, Mahendergarh(Haryana).
+- I completed my B.Tech. in Mechanical in the year 2022 from RPS College of Enginweering and Technology, Mahendergarh(Haryana).
 - I'm interested in learning new things and share my knowledge with those around me.
 - I'm looking to collaborate on Data Analytics and Visualization Project.
 - naveenverma822182@gmail.com